MF-LAL: Drug Compound Generation Using Multi-Fidelity Latent Space Active Learning: Experiments

-The first two baselines are single-fidelity methods, where we use both only ABFE and only docking as the single fidelity.
-The next four baselines, as well as MF-LAL, are multi-fidelity.
-Pocket2Mol does not utilize any oracle during generation.
+The first three baselines are single-fidelity methods, where we use both only ABFE and only docking as the single fidelity.
+The next five baselines, as well as MF-LAL, are multi-fidelity.
+Pocket2Mol and DecompDiff do not utilize any oracle during generation.
 Evaluation of generated compounds from all baselines is done with ABFE.